 Le Mans Prototypes

-Le Mans Prototypes are either open or closed cockpit cars with no production minimum required.
-Generally produced specially for the 24 Hours of Le Mans, but also for FIA WEC Endurance Championship / ELMS / IMSA races, these cars are developed exclusively for on-track competitions, fulfilling the requirements of the Automobile Club de l’Ouest’s technical regulations.
-Because of their superior performances and level of technological development, they have a star status within Endurance Racing.
+Le Mans Prototypes are closed cockpit cars with no production minimum required.
+Generally produced for the FIA World Endurance Championship, which includes the 24 Hours of Le Mans / ELMS / IMSA races these cars are developed exclusively for on-track competitions, fulfilling the requirements of the Automobile Club de l’Ouest’s technical regulations.
+Because of their superior performances and level of technological development, they have a star status within endurance racing.

 Prototypes are divided into two categories:

 - LMP1 - for Manufacturers

 - LMP2 - for teams independent of manufacturers and/or engine suppliers